Jmuhleman/pw_CLD/pw4/CLD_Labo04_Butty_Muhlemann.md

         return "Entity written with kind '" + kind + "' and key '" + key.getName() + "'.";
     }
 }
 ```

 ## TASK 4: TEST THE PERFORMANCE OF DATASTORE WRITES

 > Deliverables:

 >1.
-For each performance test include a graph of the load testing tool and copy three screenshots of the >App Engine instances view (graph of requests by type, graph of number of instances, graph of latency) >into the report.
+For each performance test include a graph of the load testing tool and copy three screenshots of the App Engine instances view (graph of requests by type, graph of number of instances, graph of latency) into the report.

-* At 14:10 We launch a first burst of requests on the simple controller(hello world). duration=50'' rate=70
+* At 14:10, we launch a first burst of requests on the simple controller (hello world).
+  duration=50'' and rate=70

-* Then at 14:20 we kicked off our second test on the second controller interacting with the datastore duration=50'' and rate=70.
+* Then, at 14:20, we kicked off our second test on the second controller interacting with the datastore. duration=50'' and rate=70

 **Number of instances**